marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       - Call #mvcViewCleanup
       - Call `PostQuitMessage`
     - WM_QUIT will:
+      - Exit the message loop
+    - As #wWinMain runs to the end... it will:
+      - Stop the worker threads
+      - Log the first WARN, ERROR or FATAL message (if any)
-      - Exit the message loop and let #wWinMain run to the end...
-Cleaning up resources in the reverse order they were created
+      - Cleanup resources in the reverse order they were created
+      - Return with #giApplicationReturnValue

 - **GDI / Direct2D**
   - Init Error Handler